Tyler, MN Plumbing Sump Pump Service

 The severe storms that fill the pit fastest also knock out power, leaving a primary pump dead.
 Only a battery or water-powered backup keeps the Lincoln County basement protected through the outage.

-- Call or schedule online.
+- Book by phone or online.
 Book your sump pump service in Tyler online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

-How much does sump pump service cost in Tyler, MN?
+What homeowners pay for sump pump service in Tyler, MN

-Sump pump service in Tyler is priced from $249, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+In Tyler, sump pump service starts at $249 — a flat rate, put in writing before any work begins, with no hourly creep and no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing sump pump service cost in Tyler?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in Tyler, MN choose us for sump pump service
+Why we're Tyler, MN's call for sump pump service

-Tyler homeowners choose us for sump pump service because we're genuinely local to Lincoln County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Minnesota's cold northern climate.
+We earn Tyler's sump pump service work the plain way: genuinely local to Lincoln County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Minnesota's cold northern climate.
 Looking for a sump pump service company in Tyler, MN?
 That's exactly what we are — local, licensed, and accountable to Lincoln County.

 We quote sump pump service on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate sump pump service quote is written and good for 30 days.